AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/sample-queries.md

 This query interrogates:

-* for a single Content Fragment of type `article` at a specific path
+* for a single Content Fragment of type `author` at a specific path
   * within that, the data related to the variation: `another`

 **Sample Query**